 The Department of Economics, Finance, and Real Estate offers a variety of undergraduate concentrations for business administration students.
 Whether you plan to go into banking, stockbroking, financial planning, or any number of areas, you'll receive a contemporary business education—combined with a strong foundation in the liberal arts—that will help you meet your goals.

-Students can choose one of these four concentrations:
+Students can choose one of these five concentrations: